ballerina-platform/ballerina-distribution/examples/graphql-scalar-id/graphql_id_scalar.md

 # GraphQL service - ID Scalar Type

-The Ballerina `graphql` module supports `ID` scalar type.
-The GraphQL `ID` type is used to represent unique identifiers in a GraphQL schema.
-It is a built-in scalar type that can be used to define input parameters for GraphQL fields.
-The `@graphql:ID` annotation can be applied to specific fields, indicating that they correspond to the GraphQL `ID` scalar type.
-When the `@graphql:ID` annotation is used, the generated schema will show the field type as `ID`, regardless of the actual type of the field.
+The Ballerina `graphql` module provides support for the `ID` scalar type in GraphQL.
+The `ID` type is used to represent unique identifiers within a GraphQL schema.
+It is a built-in scalar type that can be utilized to define input parameters for GraphQL fields.
+By applying the `@graphql:ID` annotation to specific fields, it indicates that they correspond to the GraphQL `ID` scalar type.
+Consequently, the generated schema will display the field type as `ID`, regardless of the actual type of the field.

 ::: code graphql_id_scalar.bal :::